Jusbeer/Machine-Learning-Journey/README.md

 ## 🧠 What is Machine Learning?

-Machine Learning (ML) is a way to **teach computers to learn from data** without being explicitly programmed.
+Machine Learning (ML) is a way to **teach/instruct computers to learn (obviously) from data** without having to explicitly program it.

-For example, instead of writing rules like:
+Take this example, imagine we are writing a code where we output a comment base on the mark a student has obtain.
+Instead of writing rules like this:

 ```python
 if grade > 90:
     print("Excellent")
 ```

-We give the computer lots of input-output examples.
-It learns the rules itself by finding patterns in the data.
+We give the computer examples of inputs and correct outputs; it figures out the rules itself by learning patterns from the data we gave it.

-You're not telling the computer what exactly to do — you're showing it many examples so it can figure it out.
+You’re not telling the computer what exactly to do.
+You’re showing it lots of examples so it can guess the rules.

 ---

 ## 🌍 Where Do We Use ML?
+You may be asking where do we use this type of technology; Here are some examples:
 - YouTube video recommendations
 - Email spam filters
-- Netflix content suggestions
+- Netflix showing you what to watch next
-- ChatGPT helping you learn things
+- Most well known, ChatGPT helping you learn things.

-These systems collect huge amounts of data and learn from it to make predictions or decisions.
+Behind the scenes, these companies collect massive data and use ML to predict or recommend based on it.

 ---

 ## 💡 Why Use ML?

-- Some rules are too complex to program by hand
-- We have lots of data and want insights
-- ML models can keep improving with more data
-- We want predictions or decisions without hardcoding logic

-### Example:
-Predicting student exam scores using their sleep, study hours, and past scores is hard to write rules for.
-But ML can learn this from real data.
+The reason why we use ML is simply when the instruction/rules are too complex to write by hand.
+Another reason why we use ML is because there’s a lot of data and we want insights/prediction on what may happen.
+Also, by setting up this type of system, we aim that the system keeps improving without having too much of our input, but with it’s our experience.

+Like for e.g. if we have a dataset full of student’s data gathered in a survey, and we want to predict a student’s exam score based on their study time, sleep, and past grades.
+This relationships/links are too complex to be hard coded and that’s where we will train a model on real student data.

 ---

 ## 🔁 How ML Works (Basic Flow)

-1. **Collect data**
-2. **Choose a model**
-3. **Train the model** on the data
-4. **Test the model's performance**
+1. **Firstly, we will collect data, simply think about have a dataset full of relevant data.**
+2. **Then, we will choose the type of model we will use (will explain below)**
+3. **After choosing the model, we will train it with available data**
+4. **While testing we will test how well it works and its efficiency**
-5. **Use it to make predictions**
+5. **At this stage the algorithm will be ready, and we will use it to make predictions.**

+Imagine this flow:

 ```text
 Data ➝ Train ➝ Evaluate ➝ Predict